snagcliffs/EE_loss/README.md

-### Output-weighted and relative entropy loss functions for deep learning precursors of extreme events in fluid flows
+### Output-weighted and relative entropy loss functions for deep learning precursors of extreme events

 Samuel H. Rudy and Themistoklis P. Sapsis